ULL-prompt-engineering/langchain-mini/README.md

 #### 1

-As it is a follow up question, new fields now appear in the instructions.
+As it is a "follow up" question, new fields now appear in the instructions.

 The **Chat History** field that summarizes the conversation so far, having the format `Q: <question>\nA: <answer>\nQ: <question>\nA: <answer>\n...\n\n` with a new paragraph separating it to the rest of the prompt template.